Hu Jintao

-Hu was the first leader of the Communist Party from a generation younger than those who participated in the civil war and the founding of the People's Republic.
-During his term in office, Hu reintroduced state control in some sectors of the economy that were relaxed by the previous administration, and provided support for state-owned enterprises.
-He oversaw the response to the 2002–2004 SARS outbreak, as well as a significant increase in the healthcare coverage to the Chinese population.
-He sought to improve socio-economic equality domestically through his political contributions, termed the Scientific Outlook on Development, which aimed to build a "Harmonious Socialist Society" that was prosperous and free of social conflict.
-Under his leadership, the authorities also cracked down on social disturbances, ethnic minority protests, and dissident figures, which also led to many controversial events such as the unrest in Tibet.
+Hu reintroduced state control in some sectors of the economy that were relaxed by the previous administration, and provided support for state-owned enterprises.
+He oversaw the response to the 2002–2004 SARS outbreak, as well as a significant increase in national healthcare coverage.
+He sought to improve socio-economic equality under his Scientific Outlook on Development, which aimed to build a Harmonious Society that was prosperous and free of social conflict.
+His leadership responded to the 2008 Tibetan unrest, the 2008 Sichuan earthquake and the 2009 Ürümqi riots.
 He oversaw the passing of the Anti-Secession Law, which laid conditions for authorizing military force for unification with Taiwan, and later saw closer relations with Taiwan, leading to the signing of the trade agreement Economic Cooperation Framework Agreement (ECFA) in 2010.
-In foreign policy, Hu advocated for China's peaceful rise, pursuing soft power in international relations and a corporate approach to diplomacy.
+Hu advocated for China's peaceful rise, pursuing a corporate and soft power approach to China's diplomacy.
 Throughout Hu's tenure, China's influence in Africa, Latin America, and other developing regions increased.
-At the end of his tenure after ten years in office, Hu won praise for retiring voluntarily from all positions.
-He was succeeded by Xi Jinping.
+Hu won praise for retiring voluntarily from all positions, succeeded by Xi Jinping.

-Hu possessed a modest and reserved leadership style.
-His tenure was characterized by collective leadership and consensus-based rule.
-These traits made Hu an enigmatic figure in the public eye.
-His administration was known for its focus more on technocratic competence and was conservative with political reforms.
-Along with his colleague Chinese premier Wen Jiabao, Hu presided over nearly a decade of consistent economic growth and development that cemented China as a major world power.
-Following the death of his predecessor Jiang Zemin, Hu is the only living former paramount leader of the People's Republic of China.
-He was the last paramount leader of China to be born before the establishment of the PRC.
+Hu possessed a reserved and collective leadership style, making him an enigmatic figure in the public eye.
+His administration was known for technocratic competence and cautious political reforms.
+Alongside Chinese premier Wen Jiabao, Hu presided over a decade of consistent economic growth and development that cemented China as a major world power.
+Following Jiang's death, Hu is the only living former paramount leader of the People's Republic of China.